 Operating segments are reported in a manner consistent with the internal reporting provided to the senior management and Board members.
 The senior management and Board members, who are responsible for allocating resources and assessing performance of the operating segments, have been identified as the senior management and Board members that make strategic decisions.
-The Group is principally engaged in investment business, the Directors consider there is only one business activity significant enough for disclosure.
-This activity consists of entities which operate in two geographical locations, i.e., BVI and Hong Kong.
+The Group is principally engaged in investment business.
+The Directors consider there is only one business activity significant enough for disclosure.
+This activity consists of entities which operates in a single geographical location, the UAE.